 Rural sector encouraged by limited impact of Brexit vote on market

-The UK’s rural sector has emerged from the political and economic unrest of 2016 relatively unscathed, according to Carter Jonas, the national property consultancy.
+The UK’s rural sector has emerged from the political and economic unrest of 2016 relatively unscathed.

 With sentiment largely positive, demand for rural property has remained strong throughout the past twelve months.
 Although a new demographic of investor is now looking at rural property as an option to diversify their portfolios, local buyers still have a dominant presence in the market.
 Carter Jonas also recorded an increase in the number of enquiries from lifestyle buyers in the North West and Western regions over the course of the year.